 - 2. Set the Java heap size.
-This is very important to avoid swapping, which will seriously degrade ZooKeeper performance.
-To determine the correct value, use load tests, and make sure you are well below the usage limit that would cause you to swap.
+This is very important, to avoid swapping, which will seriously degrade Zookeeper performance.
+To determine the correct value, load tests, make sure you are well below the usage limit that would cause you to swap.
 Be conservative use a maximum heap size of 3GB for a 4GB machine. - 3.
-Install the ZooKeeper Server Package.
-It can be downloaded from:
+Install the Zookeeper Server Package: